• Skip to main content

 You can reheat frozen risotto in the microwave without any thawing.
 Microwave the frozen risotto in a microwave-safe dish in 2-minute intervals on the DEFROST setting.
 Stir between each interval.

 Can you eat cold risotto the next day?
 Of course, you can.
-Any food that is store-properly can be eaten in a cold refrigerated state.
+Any food that is stored properly can be eaten in a cold refrigerated state.
 It may taste best warmed up but some people love cold leftovers.
 I know many in my family, including myself, love cold pizza.
-So why not!
+So why not?

 Best Way to Reheat Risotto